Health Education Specialist I

 Designs and executes specific and culturally-sensitive health education activities, including community-based classes and interventions, health fairs, screenings, etc. both on-site at the Hult Center and by traveling to service locations, as assigned that address the community’s most concerning health needs.

-Plans, implements, and evaluates programs to impact attitudes, knowledge, and behaviors for improved health using evidence-based and research-based curriculum as appropriate.
+· Plans, implements, and evaluates health education and promotion programs to impact attitudes, knowledge, and behaviors for improved health using evidence-based and research-based curriculum as appropriate.

-Provides expert consultation, assistance, and guidance to individuals, groups, and organizations.
+· Provides health education programming, training, consultation, assistance, and guidance to individuals, groups, and organizations.

 Manages grant requirements as dictated by grantors.

-Manages program budget and expenses; assist in preparing program budgets.
-Monitor budget performance as it relates to assigned projects.
+· Manages program budget and expenses; assist Health Education Specialist II in preparing program budgets; Monitors budget performance as it relates to assigned projects.

 Basic UPH Performance Criteria